New Canaan Disorderly Conduct Arrest Lawyer

 Perhaps most important of all, Connecticut General Statutes §53a-182(a)(2) allows police officers to arrest anyone who “annoys or interferes with another person” for disorderly conduct.
 This is a broad definition and gives the police a lot of discretion.
 Anyone who believes they were arrested unfairly for this offense should speak with a New Canaan disorderly conduct arrest attorney as soon as possible.

-What Are The Consequences of a Disorderly Conduct Arrest in New Canaan?
+What Are The Consequences of a Disorderly Conduct Arrest?

 Whether someone is detained for disorderly conduct by a police officer responding to the scene of a dispute, or whether they are arrested as a result of a lengthy criminal investigation, this offense is still a class C misdemeanor.
 This means that a conviction could be punished by a maximum of three months in jail and a fine of $500.

-A disorderly conduct arrest lawyer in New Canaan could work on a defendant’s behalf to minimize the impact of a criminal investigation and prosecution, protective order, and DCF investigation.
+A disorderly conduct arrest attorney in New Canaan could work on a defendant’s behalf to minimize the impact of a criminal investigation and prosecution, protective order, and DCF investigation.

 Work with a New Canaan Disorderly Conduct Arrest Attorney Today